Carnevale in Italy

 One of the distinctive elements of Carnevale throughout Italy are the colorful carri (floats) made of papier-mâché; often created on a huge scale.
 These are carefully constructed each year in the months leading up to Carnival, The floats always have themes related to scathing political satire or current affairs and feature giant caricatures of politicians or TV personalities.

 The largest and most elaborate of all the festivals take place in Venice, Verona (the oldest), Viareggio, and Cento.
 Carnevale di Venezia is an annual international festival.
 Venice's Carnival celebration lasts for nearly 2 weeks.
 A large number of visitors from around the world come to Venice for Carnevale.
 Events are held nightly in various locations throughout Venice and include masquerade and costume balls, concerts, dinners, and festivals.
 Elaborate masks and costumes are worn in the public squares, and at parties and balls.
 Carnevale masks are a big cottage industry in Venice and are sold year round.
 One of the most important Carnevale events is the contest for the best mask during the last weekend of the Carnival.
 A jury of international costume and fashion designers votes for "La Maschera piu bella".

-with more than 500 floats.
-15,000 kg (about 3,300 pounds) of candy are thrown out into the
+Not far from Venice, Verona has one of the oldest carnevale celebrations in Italy, dating from 1615.
+On the day of Carnival (Shrove Tuesday or Fat Tuesday) Verona has a huge parade with more than 500 floats.
+15,000 kg (about 3,300 pounds) of candy are thrown out into the crowd.

 In Campania, the small town of Montemarano is famous for the Tarantella Montemaranese,